-Around one and a half million women are now screened in the UK each year and with the expected number of women in this age band expected to increase by 20% between 2005 and 2025, the demand for for the service will continue to stretch the NHS.
+Around one and a half million women are now screened in the UK each year and, with the expected number of women in this age band expected to increase by 20% between 2005 and 2025, the demand for the service will continue to stretch the NHS.

-If you feel you are at the high risk of breast cancer or have any family history, you may get better advice regarding monitoring after the examination procedure.
+If you feel you are at high risk of breast cancer, or have any family history, you may get better advice regarding monitoring after the examination procedure.